alinnman/celestial-navigation/maths/sphere-proof.md

 vs these documents.

-If you find the proofs fundamentally **incorrect**, such as proposing a Flat Earth or similar, then I advise you to contact the [IAU&nbsp;(International&nbsp;Astronomical&nbsp;Union)](https://iau.org/Iau/About/Secretariat.aspx) or your local university.
+If you find the proofs fundamentally **incorrect**, such as proposing a non-spherical Earth or similar, then I advise you to contact the [IAU&nbsp;(International&nbsp;Astronomical&nbsp;Union)](https://iau.org/Iau/About/Secretariat.aspx) or your local university.